Best Low Light Aquarium Plants - Making An Easy to Keep Planted Tank

 7. Java Moss

 Java moss is a plant that can attach to rocks, driftwood, and roots.
 It is a very hardy plant that does not need a lot of attention and will grow in just about any condition.
 It is commonly used to help baby fry hide from adults.
-Like Anubias Barteri, it is compatible with most fish as many will not pick at it.
-It is a foreground plant that can grow like a lawn if you want it to and can grow fast.
+Like Anubias Barteri, Java moss is compatible with most fish as many will not pick at it.
+Java moss is a foreground plant that can grow like a lawn if you want it to and can grow fast.
+It does well in a low light aquarium.

 8. Java Fern

 Java Fern is one of the most readily available freshwater plants available in the industry.
-It is a slower grower, but it very tolerate of most lighting conditions and very hardy.
+Java Fern is a slower grower, but it very tolerate of most lighting conditions and very hardy.
 It also has a unique leaf structure and can be glued to rocks for some unique aquascaping accents.
 Like the other plants above, many fish ignore this plant.
 It is a foreground plant that is a literally set it and forgot it plant.
 Perfect for beginners or those looking for a stress free planted tank.
+The Java fern is a staple in most low light aquarium setups.

 9. Marimo Moss Balls